 If you miss ONE Quiz for any reason, one and only one quiz grade will be replaced by the HW (homework in class) average grade.
-If you TAKE ALL QUIZZES, yourlowest quiz grade will be replaced by the homework in class grade.
+If you TAKE ALL QUIZZES, your lowest quiz grade will be replaced by the homework in class grade.
 (You may have a 3" x 5" index card for the quiz.)
-Since I need to return and cover the quiz before the exam, if you miss a quiz and you want to make up the quiz with a valid excused absence, it will have to be taken after the corresponding exam that comes after the quiz and will be a totally different quiz than the quiz that everyone else took.
+You may also request a make up quiz.
+However because I need to return and cover the quiz before the exam, if you miss a quiz and you want to make up the quiz with a valid excused absence, it will have to be taken after the corresponding exam that comes after the quiz and will be a totally different quiz than the quiz that everyone else took.

 If you have one missed test (one of 3 tests) for any reason, the missed test grade will be replaced by your grade on the final exam. (because the final includes that material missed on the test) For an excused absence, I will leave that missed test out of the grade calculation (equivalent to replacing by the average of your tests).
-If you miss the test you will earn a zero on the missed test.
+If you miss the test without an excuse you will earn a zero on the missed test.
 If you have no unexcused absences for tests, I will replace your lowest grade test by the final exam grade (assuming that your final exam grade is higher than one of your test scores).
 So if you miss one test without a valid excuse, it will be replaced by your final exam grade.
 If you miss more than one test without a valid excuse, you will earn a zero in your test grades which will not be possible to make up.